Experience Camp Pendleton Tour Offers Glimpse into Marine Corps History

 |0

-This work, Experience Camp Pendleton Tour Offers Glimpse into Marine Corps History [Image 4 of 4], by Sgt Patrick King, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Experience Camp Pendleton Tour Offers Glimpse into Marine Corps History, by Sgt Patrick King, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.